StrawberryChocolateFudge/ricardian-dao-contracts/docs/RicSale.md

     constructor(address payable _wallet_, IERC20 _token_);

-The deployer passes in wallet of the address where he collects the fees and the token for sale.
+The deployer passes in wallet of the address where he collects the payments and the token for sale.

 # External functions